jackjburnett/VirtualLeverlessReceiver/README.md

 ```

 ### Arguments

 - **--ip**: The IP address to bind the server to.
 Default is 127.0.0.1.
 - **--port**: The port number to bind the server to.
 Default is 8080.

+### Connecting

+To connect to the VirtualLeverless Receiver, send UDP requests to the specified IP address and port using the available commands.
+The receiver will process the requests and simulate the corresponding actions on the virtual controller.

+### Available Commands

+A list of available commands can be found in [data_store/ACTION_MAP_XBOX.py](./data_store/ACTION_MAP_XBOX.py).
+These commands can be used to simulate various actions on the virtual controller.

 ### Example

 To start the server on IP 192.168.1.10 and port 8080, use:

 ```bash
 python script_name.py --ip 192.168.1.10 --port 8080
 ```

 ## License

 This project is licensed under the GNU General Public License (GPL).
 See the [LICENSE](LICENSE) file for details.

 ## Contact

 For any issues or questions, please contact [jackjburnett](https://github.com/jackjburnett).